Helmut Krauss: Film and TV

 The list of his appearances in film and television is long.
 He appeared first in the 1951 Austrian movie series Asphalt. (also known as Die Minderjährige klagen an) as Hellmut Kraus.

 In one of his best known roles, he was seen from 1981 to 2019 as neighbor Hermann Paschulke, known as Mr. Paschulke, in Löwenzahn; until 2005 initially alongside Peter Lustig and since 2006 together with Guido Hammesfahr.
 In this role, Krauss formed the bourgeois contrast to Peter Lustig; the two mostly engaged in friendly rivalries and arguments within the episodes.
 He had guest appearances in productions such as Berliner Weiße mit Schuß, Tatort, Lukas und Sohn, Der Hausgeist, Praxis Bülowbogen or Pastewka; in the latter he played himself.

 He also became known to a nationwide television audience through his portrayal of the plainclothes detective "Django" Fiebig in the police series Direktion City, which was produced by the then SFB in three seasons based on the English model Task Force Police, together with Andreas Mannkopff, Ulli Kinalzik, Klaus Sonnenschein, Gerd Duwner and many other well-known Berlin actors.

 In August 2009, Eric Hordes' film The Founder, a satire about the former television station Kanal Telemedial, was shot.
 Krauss played the title character Gerhard Hornbacher, who parodies the controversial media entrepreneur Thomas Hornauer.
 Krauss also took on the role of dubbing director in the film, which he co-produced.
-In 2015, Krauss worked again with director Hordes and appeared in front of the camera for Goblin alongside Eva Habermann, Jiří Lábus and Katy Karrenbauer.
+In 2015, Krauss worked again with director Hordes and appeared in front of the camera for Under ConTroll alongside Eva Habermann, Jiří Lábus and Katy Karrenbauer.

 In 2019, Krauss worked with Hordes for a third time and played Inspector Hornbacher in the dramedy series Patchwork Gangsta, produced by SWR for the media channel funk.
 Two months before his death, he was in front of the camera for Löwenzahn.
 In honor of his long-standing role as Paschulke in Löwenzahn, the Löwenzahn episode Endlos Haltbarkeit - Wenn aus Nachbars Freunde werden was broadcast for the first time on May 17, 2020, which is intended as a homage to and farewell to Helmut Krauss.
 In addition, in the very last episode of the television series Pastewka, season 10 episode 10 - "Die Hochzeitskutsche", he was honored in the credits together with Roger Willemsen as a friend of the series.